 1. Sunlight & Temperature

-They often get scorched from direct sun exposure resulting in floppy, stressed, yellowing Hoya leaves.
+They often get scorched from direct sun exposure resulting in floppy, wilted, and yellow or brown leaves.

-In such peril, employ grow light, frost blankets or heat pads underneath the plant to keep light and temperature at an ideal level.
+In such peril, use grow light, cover with frost blankets, or place heat pads underneath the plant to level light and temperature.

 2. Water & Humidity

-The watering needs of Hoya increase during summer, so carefully increase watering habits but reduce in winter to every 3-4 weeks to avoid overwatering issues.
+Hoya watering demands increase in spring and summer but reduce watering care in fall and winter every 3-4 weeks to avoid overwatering issues.

-Despite the tolerance, Hoyas exhibit signs when the watering and humidity requirements are not adequately met.
+Despite the tolerance, Hoyas exhibit signs when the watering and humidity requirements are unmet.

-- Excess Humidity: More fungal or pest problems, mold formation on top of the soil
+- Excess Humidity: Fungal or pest problems, mold formation on top of the soil.

 Otherwise, aim for a pebble tray underneath the plant pot aided with top-to-bottom watering.